-Both illegal and prescription drugs can become addictive.
+Both illegal and prescription drugs can be addictive.

-Prescription painkillers are often prescribed to those with chronic pain, but they should only be used for a short amount of time.
+If you have chronic pain, your doctor might prescribe painkillers.
+But you should only use them for a short amount of time.
 This is because they can be addictive, and it can become very hard to stop taking them.

-As well as resulting in health issues, mentally and physically, drug addiction can lead to:
+As well as mental and physical health problems, drug addiction can lead to:

 - the breakdown of relationships